 Anyway, 99% of the time you will not have to worry about WiFi density: Situm will just work.
 If it doesn’t work properly in some specific areas, installing a few beacons to complement the WiFi signal will be enough.

-Using WiFi for communications and navigation (Android only) #
+Using WiFi for communications and navigation (Android & tracking apps only) #

-For these reasons, in Android devices, we recommended disabling WiFi connectivity on your smartphone during positioning and/or calibration (you may do this using your smartphone settings menu).
+For these reasons, in Android devices and tracking apps, we recommended disabling WiFi connectivity on your smartphone during positioning (you may do this using your smartphone settings menu).
 Keep in mind that the smartphone will need an active mobile data connection to exchange information with Situm Platform.

 If you really need to use WiFi communications concurrently with Situm, you have 2 options: